Acxiom/metalus/readme.md

 ### Pipelines
 A pipeline is a list of [*PipelineStep*](spark-pipeline-engine/src/main/scala/com/acxiom/pipeline/PipelineStep.scala)s that need to be executed.
 Each step in a pipeline will be executed until completion or an exception is thrown.

+During execution, the provided *PipelineListener* will receive notifications when the execution starts and finishes, when a pipeline starts and finishes and when each step starts and finishes.
+Additionally when an exception is handled, the listener will be notified.

 Visit [spark-pipeline-engine](spark-pipeline-engine/readme.md) for more information.